 Training was considered vital, both in terms of training in forensic science for law students, and investigative training for police officers.

 An online portal, the INTERPOL Global Learning Centre, complements traditional training methods with e-learning modules.
-This is particularly effective given INTERPOL's international membership and the need to work across geographical boundaries and time zones.
+This is particularly effective given our international membership and the need to work across geographical boundaries and time zones.

 As criminals often change their appearance or travel with fraudulent identity documents, the Congress saw the need to document the ‘biological features’ of criminals.